-Application Fee (outside the UK) £348

-Application Fee (inside the UK) £475

-Immigration Health Surcharge ±470 (for 11 months; other charges will occur for longer stays)
+Application Fee (outside the UK) Application Fee (inside the UK) Immigration Health Surcharge £363 £490 £470 (for 11 months; other charges will occur for longer stays)

-2.4 Documents required for visa applications
+1.4 Documents Required for Visa

-For your visa application to be successful, you will need to make sure that you submit the relevant supporting documents or check that you meet specific criteria.
-You must start preparing your visa application and gathering the required documents at least seven months before you apply.
+For your visa application to be successful, you will need to make sure that you submit the relevant supporting documents or check that you meet the specified criteria.
+You must start preparing your visa application and gathering the required documents at least six months before you apply.
 We advise you not to submit and pay for the online application until you have all the required original documents:

-- 1. Passport: You will need a current passport that is valid for the full period of your study and a page in your passport that is blank on both sides for your visa. - 2.
-CAS: Confirmation of Acceptance for Studies (CAS).
-This is the essential document that ESCP London Campus will issue for your Student Visa application.
+- 1. Passport: You will need a current passport that is valid for the full period of your study and a page in your passport that is blank on both sides for your visa. - CAS: This is the unique reference number that ESCP London Campus will issue for your Student Visa application.
 You cannot apply for a Student Visa until you have received your CAS.
-You can use this document only six months before the start date of your course.
+You can use this document within the six months before the start date of your course only.
 If you are coming to London and you have not received a CAS, please contact us on visasupportlondon@escp.eu. - 3.
-Academics/Transcripts: All original documents and transcripts you used to obtain the unconditional offer from ESCP and the CAS letter.
+Academics/Transcripts: You will need to provide all the original documents and transcripts you used to obtain the unconditional offer from ESCP and the CAS letter.
 This includes your original school transcripts and completion certificate.
-The certificates must clearly show your name, the title of the award, the date of the award and the name of the awarding institution.
-Please note that provisional certificates are not accepted. - 4.
-Living Funds/Maintenance Funds: Evidence that you have money to pay your course fees and living expenses in London.
+The certificates must clearly show your name, the title and date of the award, and the name of the awarding institution.
+Please note that provisional certificates cannot be submitted. - 4.
+Living Funds/Maintenance Funds: You will need to provide evidence to show that you have money to pay your course fees and living expenses in London.
 You must show that you have the full course fees, plus £1,334 (or equivalent in another currency) for each calendar month of the course (nine months) and that the funds have been in the account for a consecutive 28-day period ending no more than 31 days before the date of your application.
 If your funds are not in GBP, then please be aware that exchange rates fluctuate; after converting to GBP, you may have less money available on your visa application date than originally expected.
 We strongly advise you to have extra money in your bank account just in case.
 Please read the Financial Requirements section below carefully.

-NOTE: Nationals from the EU, EEA and Switzerland have been added to the list of 'low risk' nationals.
+NOTE: Nationals from the EU, EEA and Switzerland are considered 'low risk' nationals.
 Students from these countries are not required to submit evidence to show that they meet the financial requirements.
 A full list of countries which are exempt from providing evidence of financial requirements under 'differential evidence requirement' can be found here.

-If you have been in the UK with valid visa for at least 12 months on the date of the application, you do not need to show living/maintenance funds.
+If you have been in the UK with a valid visa for at least 12 months on the date of application, you do not need to show living/maintenance funds.